top of page

 The Carpet Gardens

 Located just beyond the Pier, holidays in Eastbourne would not be complete without visiting the famous Carpet Gardens.
-They are the centrepiece of the promenade with their colourful floral and cactus displays.
+They are the centrepiece of the promenade with their colourful floral and cactus displays and a must see during the summer months.

 11 Minutes Walk from Beachside